Primordial Gravitational Waves in Running Vacuum Cosmologies: Cosmological tensor perturbations

-where we have introduced the convenient quantity, ${\cal H} = {a'}/{a}$, whose continuity also guarantees the continuity of the first derivative of the scale factor.
-By using the auxiliary function, $\mu = h_n(\eta)a(\eta)$, the above equation assumes the form first derived by Grishchuck \cite{2Grishchuk1993}:
+where we have conveniently used the reduced Hubble parameter, ${\cal H}$, whose continuity also guarantees the continuity of the first derivative of the scale factor.
+By using the auxiliary function, $\mu = h_n(\eta)a(\eta)$, the above equation assumes the form first derived by Grishchuck \cite{2Grishchuk1993,2Grishchuk1993b}:

 This is the basic equation which allow us to obtain the associated physical quantities like the wave amplitude, energy density and power spectrum.